oroinc/documentation/user_guide/accounts.rst

 Accounts View Page
 ------------------

-:ref:`View page <user-guide-ui-components-view-pages>` consists of several sections, namely:
+The :ref:`View page <user-guide-ui-components-view-pages>` consists of several sections, namely:

 - **Page Header**: date of the account creation and it latest update, as well as its :term:`lifetime sales value <Lifetime Sales Value>`.